-The Protection Profile and the Security Target are built with Common Criteria V2.1.
-The ST takes into account all relevant current final interpretations.
+The Protection Profile is built with Common Criteria V2.1, and the Security Target is built with Common Criteria V2.3.
+The ST takes into account all relevant current final interpretations and applicable changes from V2.1 to V2.3.